10 Best Seneca Lake Wineries in the Finger Lakes, NY

 Can I Bring My Kids and dogs to the Wineries?

-Unlike regions like Napa Valley and Sonoma, many of the Finger Lakes wineries are fine with the kiddos and pups joining.
+Many of the Finger Lakes wineries are fine with the kiddos and pups joining.
 Some even offer grape juice or other non-alcoholic beverages.
 Just keep in mind that policies vary, so check the winery’s website before packing up the crew.

 Leave a Reply